 This option allows you to update the personality for a fixture used in your show.
-Normally a copy of each fixture personality in the show is saved in the showfile, so updating the personality library on the console does not update fixtures which are already patched.
+Normally a copy of each fixture personality in the show is saved in the showfile, so when you update the personality library on the console it does not update fixtures which are already patched.

 - It's a good idea to save your show before using Update Personalities, then you will be able to undo any changes if you change your mind or have problems.